 What can you do?

 The smarter way to counter these side effects is by talking to your doctor about a discontinuation plan.
-Some doctors switch their patients’ medication with a different anti-depressant while treating underlying conditions with other medication such as antihistamines.
+Some doctors switch their patients’ medication to a different antidepressant such as Prozac.
+This allows you to cross taper onto Prozacy bypassing Cymbalta’s withdrawal symptoms.
+You can read more about the cross taper method here.